holaplex/hub-docs/docs/hub/Guides/open-drop.md

 ## Mint a Queued NFT

-After queuing an NFT to an Open Drop, you can mint it into a wallet using the `mintQueued` mutation.
+After queuing an NFT to an Open Drop, there are two ways to distribute that mint into a wallet.
+You can mint a specific queued NFT into a wallet using the `mintQueued` mutation or you can mint a randonly selected queued NFT from the drop using the `mintRandomQueuedToDrop` mutation.

 The NFT can be minted as either an NFT or cNFT and this choice is made at the time of mint.

-### Example
+### Example: `mintQueued`

 ```graphql
 mutation QueueMintToDrop($input: QueueMintToDropInput!) {